Joe Walsh Is Here to Reveal What Republicans Really Think About Trump

 - Border security is the single most important issue; everything else is a side-show.
 And so Trump had to be supported because he was the only candidate who would build the wall.

 - Trump’s character was a liability, yes.
-And his deportment and norm-breaking could be overlooked because . . .
+And his deportment and norm-breaking were not selling points.

-- Elections are binary choices.
+- But that elections are binary choices.
 And so anyone who didn’t look past Trump’s character to the raw ideological difference between him and his opponents was a cuck or a lib or a RINO or whatever.

 First: Where is the wall?
 It does not exist.
 As president, Donald Trump has replaced a couple hundred miles of existing fencing.
 That’s it.
 Not one single mile of new wall has been built.